-- Understand the challenges of running a CDN with Full Stack
+- Understand the challenges of running a CDN with Optimizely X Full Stack

 - Walk through proposed workarounds and solutions

-In this guide, we’ll walk through the basics of a CDN and different strategies for handling caching with Full Stack.
+This guide explains the basics of a content delivery network and different strategies for handling caching with Full Stack.

 What is a CDN?

-A content delivery network (or CDN) is a system of distributed servers that delivers content based on the location of the user rather than the origin server location.
+A content delivery network (CDN) is a system of distributed servers that delivers content based on the location of the user rather than the origin server location.
 This substantially decreases page load time, especially for websites with high traffic and a global reach.
 CDNs work by copying content to a network of globally-distributed servers.
-When a user requests a webpage, the CDN will redirect the request from the originating site’s server to a server that is closest to the user, and deliver the cached content from there.
-The CDN will also communicate with origin servers to deliver content that has not been cached.
+When a user requests a webpage, the CDN redirects the request from the originating site’s server to a server that is closest to the user and delivers the cached content from there.
+The CDN also communicates with origin servers to deliver content that has not been cached.

 CDNs and dynamic content